Târgu Mureș: History

 The city received a major boost to its social and economic life when it became home to the Supreme Court of Justice of the Principality of Transylvania in 1754.
 In 1802, the Teleki Library founded by count Sámuel Teleki opened to the public with 40,000 volumes.

 Avram Iancu, the leader of the 1848 Romanian revolution in Transylvania, was a young lawyer in the city of Marosvásárhely before engaging in the fight for the rights of the Romanians living in Transylvania.
 On 4 November 1848, the Szekler troops were beaten by the Austrian imperial troops under its walls, and the city was also captured.
 On 13 January 1849 the troops of major Tolnay recaptured it.
 On 30 July 1849, Sándor Petőfi and Józef Bem set out from here for the Battle of Segesvár.
+Finally, the Austrian commander Karl von Urban captured the city on 2 August 1849, closing the chapter of the Revolutionary War in the city.

 In 1854, Szekler martyrs Károly Horváth, János Török, and Mihály Gálfi were executed on the Postarét for plotting against Austrian rule.
 Since 1874 a monument marks the place.
 In 1861, Marosvásárhely became the seat of Marosszék, in 1876 that of Maros-Torda County.
 In 1880 the statue of Bem was inaugurated in Roses Square, in downtown area; in 1893 the statue of Kossuth was as well.
 The statue of Rákóczi was also inaugurated in 1907.
 All three statues were demolished between 1919 in 1923, after Transylvania became part of Romania.

 The provincial appearance of the city changed greatly in the late 19th century and early 20th century.
 In 1913, the Hungarian Art-Nouveau style city hall complex and Palace of Culture was inaugurated, as part of mayor Bernády György's urban renewal.
 After World War I, together with the rest of Transylvania, Marosvásáshely became part of Romania and became known as Târgu Mureș.
 From having been an 89% Hungarian-populated city (in 1910), the Romanian population increased throughout the second half of the 20th century.